 The Lake District

-If you’re after rugged British countryside look no further, The Lake District is the UK’s most popular national park and offers glistering lakes and never ending green hills.
-The highest mountains in England are sure to give you some jaw-dropping views, tranquility and outdoor adventures.
+If you’re after rugged British countryside look no further.
+As the UK’s most popular national park, the Lake District is one of the best places to visit in England, with its glistening lakes, never ending green hills and stunning natural beauty.
+The highest mountains in England are sure to give you some jaw-dropping panoramic views, tranquility and outdoor adventures.
+You can experience a taste of this on our England & Scotland trip.